Event2Vec: Processing Neuromorphic Events Directly by Representations in Vector Space: Methods

 Crucially, the parametric network $\phi$ is designed to be a continuous and differentiable function.
 This property allows us to formally analyze the relationship between neighboring embeddings using a first-order Taylor series expansion:

-where $o(\|\Delta\|)$ represents higher-order remainder terms.
-As Eq.~\ref{eq: taylor} illustrates, for small perturbations $(\Delta x, \Delta y)$, the difference between the embeddings is approximated by the inner product of the gradient of $\phi$ and the perturbation vector.
+where $J_{\phi}^{x,y}(x,y,p)$ denotes the Jacobian of $\phi$ with respect to the spatial coordinates $(x, y)$.
+As Eq.~\ref{eq:taylor} illustrates, for small perturbations $(\Delta x, \Delta y)$, the difference between the embeddings is approximated by the matrix-vector product between this Jacobian and the perturbation vector.
 Consequently, as the perturbations approach zero, this difference vector also approaches zero.
 In this manner, a continuous parametric network $\phi$ inherently embeds the desired neighborhood semantics, or spatial inductive bias, directly into the embedding matrix.
-This approach elegantly satisfies the condition outlined in Eq.~\ref{eq: neighbor similarity}.
+This approach elegantly satisfies the condition outlined in Eq.~\ref{eq:neighbor-similarity}.